-Available Capital of £185.8m at the end of 2018 (2017: £234.3m) represents 145% (2017: 169%) coverage of SCR PIM.
-This includes a foreseeable dividend of £47m in March 2019.
-In March 2018 TU returned £31m of capital to shareholders, taking coverage to around 146%.
+Available Capital of £189.7m at the end of 2019 (2018: £185.8m) represents 160% (2018: 145%) coverage of SCR PIM.
+In March 2019 TU returned £47m of capital to shareholders, taking coverage to around 145%.

 TU's PIM covers the entirety of TU's business in respect of Non-Life underwriting risk.
 The main sub-components of the model are Premium Risk and Reserve Risk.
 Within Premium Risk and Reserve Risk there are separate components for TU's lines of business and different claim types.
 For the purpose of the SCR, it is calibrated to assess the risk at the 99.5th percentile over a one year time horizon.
 Market risk, counterparty default risk and operational risk are calculated using the Solvency II Standard Formula.
 Within the standard formula no simplifications are used and no Undertaking Specific Parameters (USPs) are used.